Working in a creative industry is a lot of fun! But in these “unprecedented times”, staying creative and being able to innovate can be tough.

 I was thrilled to welcome Kirsty Hulse to OutSpeech.
 For anyone who’s not aware of Kirsty (which is basically no one these days!), her career has spanned digital PR and agency ownership, most recently moving into the world of neuro-based coaching.
 Kirsty is loved across our industry for her ability to bring positivity and inspiration through everything she does.

-I spoke to Kirsty about how to stay creative when you’re just not feeling it… Have a listen on the link below!
+I spoke to Kirsty about how to stay creative when you’re just not feeling it… Have a listen on the link above!

 Kirsty runs Roar Training, a neuro based coaching business.
 You can find her easily all over the internet – I recommend following her over on Instagram where she’s always posting positive and actionable tips, and Twitter where she does the same!